TamirAl/citySense/README.md

 citySense is an urban IoT sensing platform, that allows researchers to collect, analyze and visualize real-time data on the city's infrastructure and citizens' activity (with respect to their privacy).

 ## What is citySense ?
-The system consists of a IoT sensor nodes placed on streetlight poles and connected to the network.
-Each IoT node is geographically localized, so that IoT data can be enhanced with context information.
+The system consists of three components:

-The system is powered by a network of modular IoT sensor nodes (that can be placed on streetlight poles).
+(1) citySense network: The system is powered by a network of modular IoT sensor nodes (that can be placed on streetlight poles).
 Each IoT node consists of a set of sensors to sense the pulse of the city.
-The collected data will be stored in a centralized database, and can be visualized through a map-centeric dashboard.
+(2) citySense brain: A modular processing framework to process and analyze the data.
+(3) citySense dashboard: Map-centered web dashboard to showcase the results.

-In every IoT sensor node, an Arduino (Nano) connected to the Raspberry Pi via USB, is used with a set of sensors to monitor temperature, humidity, carbon monoxide (CO), sound, solar radiation, Bluetooth signals, Wi-Fi hotspots, and battery charge level.
+In every IoT sensor node, an Arduino (Nano) connected to a Raspberry-Pi via USB, is used with a set of sensors to monitor temperature, humidity, carbon monoxide (CO), sound, solar radiation, Bluetooth signals, Wi-Fi hotspots, and battery charge level.
 The Arduino is powerd through the USB socket and uses the built in USB-to-serial connection to communicate with the Raspberry Pi.

 Each station is configured to fetch and pull data to a database.
 The data is stored in a NoSQL-database (MongoDB), that can be installed on a local or remote server.